Triumph by Dai Vernon

 Key features

-• Classic card trick with a strong visual impact
+• Classic card magic plot with a visually stunning restoration

-• Suitable for close-up, parlour, and stage magic
+• Suitable for close-up, parlour, and even stage performances with adaptations

 Pros